walletcs/walletcs-app/README.md

 In WalletCS system, your private keys are generated and handled in the offline, "air-gapped" environment which is never connected to the internet.
 Features like smart contract support and batch transactions make WalletCS suitable for enterprise-grade environments.

-> WalletCS secure cold storage system.
-> It is designed to be installed on the offline computer.
-> WalletCS Offline Application is used to generate accounts, sign transactions and perform other offline operations.

 ## Features

-- Supports Ethereum and Bitcoin blockchains
+- Supports Ethereum and Bitcoin blockchains, cryptocurrency and smart contracts
-- Creation of blockchain accounts
+- Offline creation of blockchain accounts
-- Address validation with private key
+- Offline address validation with private key
-- Regeneration of an address (public key) from private key
+- Offline regeneration of an address (public key) from the private key
-- Backup of private keys flash drive
+- Offline backup of private keys flash drive
-- Signing of coin transfer transaction
+- Offline signing of coin transfer transaction
-- Signing of smart contract transaction, including multisignature transactions
+- Offline signing of smart contract transaction, including multisignature transactions
-- Batch signing
+- Batch transaction operations, e.g. mass paymentsin cryptocurrency
-- Broadcast of multiple transactions
+- Broadcast

 __Our general design guideline is: as long as private keys are generated and handled offline and physically secured, your assets are safe__